Periyar and women's rights: Birth control

+Property rights and divorce

 With regards to property rights for women, Periyar stated that there was no difference between men and women.
 He went on to say that like men, women should have the right to own property and enjoy its benefits.
 With regards to divorce or separations, he advocated that a woman can lie away from her husband if he is an undesirable person and if he has nay virulent disease.
 When a woman has to live apart from her husband in these circumstances, she is entitled to maintenance allowance and a claim on the husband's property.
 Even if a widow gets remarried, she must be given the right to claim a share of the first husband's property.

 On 4 February 1946, the Central Legislature passed an Act giving the right the Hindu married woman to get from her husband in certain circumstances a separate place to live in and a maintenance allowance.
 Periyar explained how that it was a useless Act. since it seems that the members of the Hindu Mahasabha and Sanadahnis agitated against the grant of even this right.